Geraldine Clinic

 Veterinarian

-Neroli graduated from Massey in 2012, and since then worked as a vet in Ashburton, before coming to Aorangi.
-She has a keen interest in dairy production medicine and companion animal medicine and surgery.
-She is currently working towards her Masters in veterinary medicine by distance learning through Massey.
-Outside of work you will mostly find her in the hills trail running, mountain biking, road biking, yarning or occasionally skiing if and when dairy vetting allows!
+Neroli graduated from Massey in 2012 and worked as a vet in Ashburton before joining Aorangi Vets.
+She has a keen interest in dairy production medicine as well as companion animal medicine and surgery.
+Outside of work, Neroli enjoys trail running, mountain and road biking, skiing when she can, and spending time with her young baby.

 Peter Crawford